neonav-co/neonav-co.github.io/index.md

   - type: contact.html
     section_id: contacts
-    title: Let's Get In Touch!
+    title: Let's Get in Touch!
     text: >-
-      Want more features or need some support?
+      Want more features or need some help?
 Send us an email and we will get back to you as soon as possible!
     actions:
     - title: E-Mail